Board

 Rev. Regena Thornton

-Regena holds a Bachelors degree from Grambling State University and two Master degrees (Practical Theology and Education) from Regent University.
+Regena holds a Bachelor of Arts degree from Grambling State University and two Master of Arts degrees (Practical Theology and Education) from Regent University.
 She is the mother of two adult daughters and currently resides in Waldorf, MD.

 Rev. Dr. Susan Hillary Buckson